waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Options

+{
-- `--key=value`: Specify key-value pairs to update in the configuration.
-- `--key=delete`: Specify keys to delete from the configuration.
+  "key=value": "Specify key-value pairs to update in the configuration.", "key=delete": "Specify keys to delete from the configuration."
+}

 ---